Ashley Leak Bryant, PhD, RN, OCN, FAAN

 Chapel Hill, NC 27599-7460

-Senior Associate Dean for Global Initiatives and Frances Hill Fox Distinguished Professor | Assistant Director of Cancer Research Training Education and Coordination, UNC Lineberger Comprehensive Cancer Center
+Senior Associate Dean for Strategy and Global Affairs and Frances Hill Fox Distinguished Term Professor | Assistant Director of Cancer Research Training Education and Coordination, UNC Lineberger Comprehensive Cancer Center

-Ashley Leak Bryant, PhD, RN, OCN, FAAN is the Senior Associate Dean for Global Initiatives and the Frances Hill Fox Distinguished Professor in the School of Nursing.
+Ashley Leak Bryant, PhD, RN, OCN, FAAN is the Senior Associate Dean for Strategy and Global Affairs and the Frances Hill Fox Distinguished Professor in the School of Nursing.
 She also serves as the director of the School’s Pan American Health Organization/World Health Organization (PAHO/WHO) Collaborating Center in Quality and Safety Education in Nursing and Midwifery.
 She is also assistant director of Cancer Research Training Education Coordination at the UNC Lineberger Comprehensive Cancer Center, Sylvia Lauterborn, and Warren Piver Oncology Nursing Fellowship, which provides an immersive introduction to oncology for undergraduate nursing students.

 Dr. Bryant possesses expertise on older adults, palliative and supportive care, acute myeloid leukemia (AML), interprofessional collaboration, and workforce development.
 Her program of research focuses on delivering multidisciplinary interventions to improve symptoms, functional status, and quality of life for both older adults with blood cancers and their caregivers.
 Dr. Bryant just completed her NINR-funded feasibility and acceptability study—the Palliative and Collaborative Care Intervention (PACT)—investigating a nurse-led and occupational and physical therapy focused palliative and supportive care intervention for newly diagnosed adults with AML.
 Two papers have been published and three in preparation.